01-turgut/Capital-Master/README.md

 | 3.
 Question heads up display | 1 |
 | 4.
 Contents on selected wrong and correct answer | 2 |
 | 5.
 Sound effects | 2 |

+### Existing Features

+- Responsive design
+  * This website is using bootstrap and css for responsiveness on any device
+- Home Page
+  *